 The best tents for camping with dogs are ones suited to your dog’s size and excitability, and made of durable fabric that is claw-resistant.
 They should also have good ventilation and be appropriate to the season and terrain where you’ll be camping.

-If you want to learn more about the specifications for the perfect tent, along with getting a list of potential tents that you could use for your camping trip with your dog, keep reading!
+If you want to learn more about the specifications for the perfect tent, along with reviews of potential tents that you can use for your camping trip with your dog, keep reading!